Skip to main content

 Zero-knowledge means absolute privacy, which comes with operational responsibilities.
 The sovseal Platform cannot assist with the following situations:

-SOVSEAL_KEY_FALLBACK=file, the fallback key file) without a backup, your local and remote snapshots are permanently unrecoverable.
-There is no key escrow, no "forgot password" flow, and no support override. - Weak Backup Hygiene: If you export and back up the master key carelessly (e.g. to an unencrypted, world-readable location), anyone who obtains that copy can decrypt your memory.
-The strength is the key, not a passphrase — protect the key material.
+2. Weak Backup Hygiene: If you back up the master key carelessly (e.g. to an unencrypted, world-readable location), anyone who obtains that copy can decrypt your memory.
+The strength is the key — protect the key material.

-- Local Host Machine Compromise: If an attacker gains root access or code execution on your host, they can read the running agent's process memory or unlock the OS keychain as your user.
-At-rest encryption and keychain custody raise the bar against a stolen disk or a cold backup, but zero-knowledge secures the transport and cloud layers — not a live, fully-compromised device.
+3. Local Host Machine Compromise: If an attacker gains root access or code execution on your host, they can read the running agent’s process memory or unlock the OS keychain as your user.
+At-rest encryption and keychain custody raise the bar against a stolen disk or cold backup, but zero-knowledge secures the transport and cloud layers — not a live, fully-compromised device.

 Consolidated Threat Model